-Not everybody realizes the risk of going to the top.
+Not everybody realises the risk of going to the top.
 Hekla is an active volcano and has erupted regularly, especially in the 20th century.
 There are recorded eruptions in the years 1947, 1970, 1980, 1991 and 2000.
 The riskiest undertaking is hiking up the mountain in the short lead-up to an eruption, which usually takes less than an hour.
 Initially, there is an explosive eruption at the top, which changes later to lava flow.
-If hikers are in the area, they risk serious injury or even death.
+If there are hikers in the area, they risk serious injury or even death.

 Even beyond the initial explosion, the risks of being in the active zone continue.
 The pyroclastic fluid at the beginning is huge and there is a risk of glowing hot lava rocks blowing from the crater.
-In addition, toxic gasses released by the eruption may become deadly to people and livestock and it is difficult to assess such a risk on site without expert opinions from geologists.
+In addition, toxic gasses released by the eruption may become deadly to people and livestock and it is difficult to assess such a risk on-site without expert opinions from geologists.

 Measurements show that the pressure from Hekla's magma chamber has increased since 2000.
 Therefore, the mountain may be due for an eruption, but no one knows when.
 Therefore, people's traffic to Hekla is not prohibited, but it is important to be aware of the risk of going to Hekla under these circumstances.